chef/chef-web-docs/chef_master/source/resource_execute.rst

 ``live_stream``
    **Ruby Type:** true, false | **Default Value:** ``false``

-   Send the output of the command run by this **execute** resource block to the chef-client event stream.
+   Send the output of the command run by this **execute** resource block to Chef Infra Client event stream.

 ``password``
    **Ruby Type:** String

    Windows only: The password of the user specified by the user property.
 This property is mandatory if user is specified on Windows and may only be specified if user is specified.
 The sensitive property for this resource will automatically be set to true if password is specified.

-   *New in Chef Infra Client 12.21.*
+   *New in Chef Client 12.21.*

 ``returns``
    **Ruby Type:** Integer, Array | **Default Value:** ``0``